MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-history.md

 For a complete guide on getting user processed summary information, see: [User workflow history using the Microsoft Entra admin center](check-status-workflow.md#user-workflow-history-using-the-microsoft-entra-admin-center).

 ## Runs Summary

-Runs summaries allow you to view workflow information through the lens of its run history
+Runs summaries allow you to view workflow information through the lens of its run history.

 :::image type="content" source="media/lifecycle-workflow-history/runs-status-concept.png" alt-text="Screenshot of a workflow runs summary.":::